parulia/bookish-doodle/README.md

 # bookish-doodle

-This file is the index.
 This directory is for testing scripts.
+Omit from search results.